Our strategic plan communicates the priority work we're doing to achieve our purpose: Helping every Washington resident live, work, drive, and thrive.

 - We will review potential technology solutions with approved providers that would allow additional customer payment options.

-- Conduct a feasibility analysis of no-logon options for improved security in DRIVES and provide recommendations to our leadership.
+- Conduct a feasibility analysis of authentication options for improved security in DOL applications and provide recommendations to our leadership.

 - We will review logon options and offer recommendations on how to improve security.